2017 Vintage Report

 Dry Whites: Refreshing, lively and very expressive.
 A very attractive vintage.

-Reds: Limited quantity of red wines produced displaying strong aromatic expression, superb colour, fruit and freshness.
+Reds: For some Chateaux there is limited quantity but in general for all red wines they are displaying strong aromatic expression, superb colour, fruit and freshness.
 Supple, round and balanced.
+For relatively early drinking, in most cases before the 2015s and 2016s.

 Sweet whites: Semillon especially enjoyed excellent weather fostering aromatic richness and concentration.